-And with “Jó éjt”, “Jó éjszakát”, “Jó reggelt”, “Jó estét”, we don’t even have anything else to refer to the time in the day, so this is what we have to use with friends and family, too.
+And with “Jó éjt”, “Jó éjszakát”, “Jó reggelt”, “Jó estét”, we don’t even have anything else to refer to the time in the day, so this is what we have to use with strangers and friends and family, too.

 Learn and practice greetings in Hungarian in this sheet: Greetings